Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Introduction and summary of results

 \subsection{Introduction}

 As understood nowadays, the rigorous construction of a non-intera\-cting Quantum Field Theory associated to a hyperbolic differential operator $P$ on a given spacetime ($M^\inti,g$) is crucially based on two ingredients.
-The first one is the existence of advanced and retarded (also called backward and forward) propagators $P_{\pm}^{-1}$, i.e. inverses of $P$ that solve the inhomogeneous problem $Pu=f$ for $f$ vanishing at respectively future or past infinity\footnote{The convention for the signs in $P_\pm^{-1}$ is taken to be different from the one used typically in the QFT literature, for the sake of consistency with e.g. \cite{positive}.}.
+The first one is the existence of advanced and retarded (also called backward and forward) propagators $P_{\pm}^{-1}$, i.e.~inverses of $P$ that solve the inhomogeneous problem $Pu=f$ for $f$ vanishing at respectively future or past infinity\footnote{The convention for the signs in $P_\pm^{-1}$ is taken to be different from the one used typically in the QFT literature, for the sake of consistency with e.g.~\cite{positive}.}.
 The relevant properties of the propagators that one seeks to prove crucially rely on decay estimates (or support properties) of $P^{-1}_\pm f$ given decay (or compact support) of $f$.
-Specifically, one needs for instance to show that the formal adjoint of $P_+^{-1}$ is $P_-^{-1}$, so that $P_+^{-1}-P_-^{-1}$ is anti-hermitian (or, by abuse of terminology, symplectic) when identified with a sesquilinear form using the volume density.
+Specifically, one needs for instance to show that the formal adjoint of $P_+^{-1}$ is $P_-^{-1}$, so that $P_+^{-1}-P_-^{-1}$ is anti-hermitian, and thus defines a symplectic form using the volume density.
 Then by acting with $P_+^{-1}-P_-^{-1}$ on say, test functions, one gets a space of solutions equipped with the induced symplectic form.
-One obtains this way a \emph{symplectic space\footnote{By abuse of terminology we consider symplectic forms to be sesquilinear.} of solutions} of $P$ that physically represents the classical field theory.
+One obtains this way a \emph{symplectic space of solutions} of $P$ that physically represents the classical field theory.